Encampment Protocol Review

 We need to channel all our energy and innovation into a single-pronged, non-negotiable "housing first" strategy.
 We must engage all the compassionate responders in the community - agencies, churches, individuals - and establish adequate short-term housing.
 Any energy spent on administering encampments, or creating infrastructure to support them will simply perpetuate them.
 They will grow and get out of control in spite of any attempt to keep them in a box or buffer zone.

-Michelle Hauser 11 months ago
+Michelle Hauser about 1 year ago

 Why can't there be an encampment aera in the area behind the complex where Jimmi’s Italian is.
 Close to stores ,away from parks,schools and downtown